kevinsogo/compgen/README.md

 # Full process

 You can also prepare a full problem from scratch using this library.
+Everything can be done locally.
 If you write it properly, it will be easy to upload it to various judges/platforms.

 ## Phase A. Preparation